uazhlt-ms-program/ling-508-flask-mysql-via-docker/README.md

   * set the Python interpreter that Pycharm should use (File > Settings > Project > Project Interpreter).
   For any testing outside the Flask Docker container, you'll want to create a virtual environment using Python 3.10, and using the requirements.txt file.

+### To run only the database in a container
-* In Pycharm, open a terminal in the project root directory
-  * type `docker-compose up --build`
+* In Pycharm, open a terminal in the project root directory, and run `docker-compose -f docker-compose-mysql-only.yml up --build`
-    (if you'll be running this repeatedly, you may also need to run `docker-compose down` between cycling the containers up.)
+  (if you'll be running this repeatedly, you may also need to run `docker-compose -f docker-compose-mysql-only.yml down` between cycling the containers up.)
+* Open a second terminal in the project root, make sure that the virtual environment is activated (look for `(venv)` to the left of the command prompt), and run `python app.py`
 * You should now be able to access the API via `localhost:5000` and see that the Flask app has access to the MySQL database.
+Note that only the database container should be running in Docker; the Flask app is simply running in the Python virtual environment.

+### To run the whole app in containers
+* In Pycharm, open a terminal in the project root directory, and run `docker-compose -f docker-compose-flask-mysql.yml up --build`
+  (if you'll be running this repeatedly, you may also need to run `docker-compose -f docker-compose-flask-mysql.yml down` between cycling the containers up.)
+* This starts both the MySQL server and the Flask app in containers.
+* You should still be able to access the API via `localhost:5000` and see that the Flask app has access to the MySQL database.